Industrial Internet of Things (IIoT)

 weighted values

-A node's output value multiplied by it's assigned weight.
+A node's output value multiplied by its assigned weight.
 Weighted values are used as input values for connected nodes on the next layer.